Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

-There are some requirements to setting one up right but, with our step-by-step guide, you can learn how to form an LLC in New Hampshire yourself without an attorney.
+There are some requirements for setting one up correctly, but with our step-by-step guide, you can learn how to form an LLC in New Hampshire yourself without an attorney.

 Why choose the LLC?

-A New Hampshire Limited Liability Company is a type of business structure (also called a business entity) that gives your business the flexibility of being easy to manage while providing you and any other owners (known as members) protection from personal liability for the business’s debts and obligations.
+A New Hampshire Limited Liability Company is a type of business structure (also called a business entity) that allows your business to be easy to manage while protecting you and any other owners (known as members) from personal liability for the business’s debts and obligations.
 In simpler terms, if your business faces financial trouble, your personal assets (like your house or car) are usually safe.

 Besides liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration, and management flexibility.